anicoli/OR_sodium/README.md

 ## Molecular Dynamics (MD) simulations

-The MD trajectories and input files are deposited at <ADD ZENODO LINK>.
+The MD trajectories and input files are deposited at ADD ZENODO LINK.